WalletConnect/walletconnect-specs/docs/specs/clients/core/identity/identity-keys.md

 # Identity Keys

-Identity Keys are used to verify Blockchain Account ownership and validating peer to peer requests are legitimate without requiring the wallet user to sign every message with their blockchain private key.
+Identity Keys are used to verify blockchain account ownership and validating peer to peer requests are legitimate without requiring the wallet user to sign every message with their blockchain private key.
+By the blockchain account signing a CAIP-122 message that includes the Identity Key's public key, it authorizes the Identity Key to sign messages on behalf of the blockchain account.

 ```mermaid
 sequenceDiagram